New York Books: The Best Books Set in the Empire State

 Freya had been working as a bartender in Maine, but after an emergency left her short on cash, she headed back to her hometown of Somers, New York.
 In Somers, she could at least stay in the house she inherited from her estranged parents without worrying about rent.

-She’s shocked to find that her 15-year-old niece, Aubrey, has been secretly living in the derelict home.
+She’s shocked to learn that her 15-year-old niece, Aubrey, has been living secretly in the derelict home.
 While she intended to lay low in Somers, Freya is not only reconnecting with Aubrey, but also encounters childhood friends, familial enemies, and old flames around town.

 Throughout the story, Aubrey and Freya begin to repair both the home and their relationship, and readers slowly learn the difficult reasons Freya initially fled from Somers.